MicrosoftDocs/winrt-api/windows.graphics.display/resolutionscale.md

 # ResolutionScale

 ## -description
-Describes the scale factor of the immersive environment.
+Describes the scale factor of the app window.
 The scale factor is determined by the operating system in response to high pixel density screens.

 ## -enum-fields
 ### -field Invalid:0